julia-actions/julia-version/README.md

 this alias requires that the `project` input refers to a directory containing a `Project.toml` (or `JuliaProject.toml`) and a `julia` compat entry exist.

+### `manifest` Alias

+Resolves to the Julia version as specified in the Julia manifest file.
+Using this alias requires that the `project` input refers to a directory containing a `Manifest.toml` (or `JuliaManifest.toml`).

 ### Grammar

 Here is the complete Backus-Naur grammar for a version specifier: